 But you, on the other hand, are a game changer.
 You shut down when we ask you what’s wrong, thinking that maybe you’re in trouble or that we’ll punish you for feeling like you do.
 It’s up to us to make you comfortable enough to express how you feel, but to do that we have to learn how to approach you differently.
 We have to let you know we’re listening, prompt you with the right words, and, hopefully, make you feel safe enough to want to say them to us.
 There is irony here, because the day will come when you will use those words in an effort to try and push us away from you.
 In fact, to a degree, you’re already doing that a bit with me.

 I wish I had my shit together so I could be a better parent for you, but my guess is that most parents feel the same way about their relationships with their kids.
 Having you in my life has been the most demanding thing I have ever encountered.
 You’re testing me constantly, which I know is your job and, oh, how I wish that was something the government would pay you a decent wage for; it would be great to have more money in your 529 account.
-I sometimes worry that I’m not best person to be your dad; I’m so very, very flawed, and I’m scared of how many of those flaws you will point out in me or will eventually incorporate into your own personality and then spend countless therapy sessions blaming me for.
+I sometimes worry that I’m not best person to be dad to a 4-year-old or a child of any age.
+I’m so very, very flawed, and I’m scared of how many of those flaws you will point out in me or will eventually incorporate into your own personality and then spend countless therapy sessions blaming me for.

-You are forever in my consciousness, like your mother was before you got here, and I wouldn’t have it any other way.
+You are forever in my consciousness like your mother was before you got here, and I wouldn’t have it any other way.
 So please do your best to share that space with her, keep her comfortable, and try not to hog the covers.
-Happy birthday, baby girl.
+Happy birthday, my 4-year-old baby girl.

 A version of Birthday Letter to a 4-Year-Old first appeared on Our Little Mixtape.